shlokmehrotra/TSR/README.md

 - Coyote Creek ES
 - Quail Run ES
 - Possibly Bella Vista or Live Oak as well in the future.

+Visit our website @ tech-sanramon.herokuapp.com
+-> Domain to change in the future